 -pay medium wages, not minimum

 -with no rent to pay, no food cost to pay, and making a medium wage it is ridiculous to say he can't support himself

 The Canadian government advertised on t.v. an African man on tv. saying how low the wages were in Africa and how much he likes living in Canada!

 "Purpose of Visit"

 Make money to

--put a shower in for 70 year old uncle with cerebral palsy to wash sitting on a chair
+-repair roof to stop rain coming in Uncle’s bedroom, other rooms on his cement house, put bars on windows for safety, put a shower in for 70 year old uncle with cerebral palsy to wash sitting on a chair

 "Economy in Cuba"